Paraphraser/IOTstackBackup/README.md

 		Waiting for code...
 		```

-	- attempt to open your default browser using URL in the above message.
+	- attempt to open your default browser using the URL in the above message.
 In fact, everything may happen so quickly that you might not actually see the message because it will be covered by the browser window.
 If, however, a browser window does not open:

 		- copy the URL to the clipboard;
 		- launch a web browser yourself; and